JustinGOSSES/spoken-floodplain/README.md

 Placeholder for a potential houston hackathon project that is...

-<b>A website that _verbally_ tells users when they enter or leave a floodplain as they are on the move.</b>
+<b>A website that _verbally_ tells users when they enter or leave a floodplain as they are ON THE MOVE.</b>

-The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced (1) sitting at a computer and (2) looking at either looking at a whole city or a singular address.
+The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced:
+- (1) sitting at a computer and
+- (2) looking at either looking at a whole city or a singular address.

 _This is an experiment in providing information that people are familiar with in a different way that changes how they experience it._